Both Hei Cha and Pu-erh are known as fermented teas, so many wonder what the actual difference is between the two kinds of tea.

 The taste of a quality Shou Pu-erh is sweet, rich, thick, creamy, and very dark.
 Furthermore, it has strong woody notes with hints of wet leaves.
 It is warming, grounding, and comforting.

 Compared to Shou Pu-erh, Hei Cha is often more uplifting and has lighter qualities.
-It has a combined warming and cooling energy as well as heat and dampness expelling properties.
+According to Traditional Chinese Medicine, it has a combined warming and cooling energy as well as heat and dampness expelling properties.